micmejia/bible-dump/AMPC/1 Kings/1 Kgs 7.md

-Solomon was building his own house [^a]thirteen years, and he finished all of it.
+Solomon was building his own house thirteen years, and he finished all of it.